namtranase/webwise/README.md

-# webwise-plugin
+# webwise
-A Simple plugin for Website's Assistant.
+A Simple extension for Website's Assistant.